 Sexual harassment goes beyond the boundaries of off-hand comments, flirting or jokes.

 If you suspect that someone doesn’t realise their behaviour is sexual harassment under the definition of this policy, let them know and ask them to stop.
 Do so preferably via email so you can have records.
 Please do not use this approach when:

-Your manager or customer is the perpetrator.
+Your manager or client is the perpetrator

 In the above cases, report to Samantha J Hudson as soon as possible.

 Employees who are found guilty of sexual assault will be dismissed

 Employees who are found guilty of sexual harassment will be dismissed.

 We apply these disciplinary actions uniformly.
 Personnel of any sexual orientation or other protected characteristics will be penalised the same way for the same offences.